LHEC 261 / EU Regulation

 Submission, escalation, and payment

-Lufthansa payouts following LBA adjudication are typically processed within 7 business days.
+Lufthansa payouts following LBA adjudication are typically processed within a few business days.
 For Article 10 downgrade claims, Lufthansa is legally required to pay within 7 days of the flight.

 05Regulation & Jurisdiction